 FlowOS

-A personal OS built around daily anchors across six life domains.
+A native SwiftUI app for daily anchors across six life domains.

 The problem

-Productivity tools optimize for throughput — more tasks, faster execution, better tracking.
+Productivity tools optimize for throughput — more tasks, faster execution, tighter tracking.
 But the things that matter most (health, relationships, creativity) don’t fit neatly into a task list.
-I needed a system that tracks balance across life domains, not just output.
+I needed a system that tracks balance across life domains, not just output — and I wanted it to feel like the rest of my operating system, not a cross-platform web shell.

 The approach

 FlowOS is built around anchors: small daily commitments spread across six domains — Health, Wealth, Creativity, Clarity, Exploration, and Relationships.
 Each morning, you set your anchors.
-Throughout the day, you check them off.
+Throughout the day, you check them in.
 Over time, patterns emerge.
+The native rewrite trades Capacitor for SwiftUI, replaces browser storage with SwiftData, and pulls in HealthKit so the app knows whether you actually moved today.

-The weekly review surfaces those patterns automatically.
-It calculates completion rates by domain, detects streaks and gaps, and generates reflection prompts based on what the data shows.
-No manual journaling required — the system observes and surfaces what matters.
+The weekly review surfaces patterns automatically — completion rates by domain, streak and gap detection, reflection prompts generated from the data.
+No manual journaling required; the system observes and surfaces what matters.

 How it works